Warbo/chriswarbo-net/unfinished/checking_combinators_with_falsify.md

 they *are* extensionally equal.

-We don't need to implement this check specially, since we can reuse `agreeN`{.haskell}, just using symbolic values as our inputs instead of concrete SK expressions.
-The following `agreeSymN` function applies two expressions to more and more symbolic inputs, to see if they reduce to the same `Normal`{.haskell} form:
+We don't need to implement this check specially, since we can reuse `agree`{.haskell}, just using symbolic values as our inputs instead of concrete SK expressions.
+The following `agreeSym` function applies two expressions to more and more symbolic inputs, to see if they reduce to the same `Normal`{.haskell} form: